green-lion-racing/drive-multi-upload/README.md

 1. Validate the form.
 2. All files are loaded into the browser.
-3. Using the hardcoded `uploadParentFolderId` id, find that folder.
+3. Using the hardcoded `uploadParentFolderId` to create a subfolder based on the provided name.
-4. As a child of this folder check if a folder with the name you entered exists.
-If it exists the code reuses that folder.
-If it doesn't already exist it creates a new folder with that name.
-5. Divides the files up into chunks that can be sent one at a time to the server.
+4. Divides the files up into chunks that can be sent one at a time to the server.
 Update the % updated display with progress.

 ## Getting Started
 This form is made up of two files: `index.html`, and `code.gs`.
 Follow these steps to run them: